NodeJS

 One other important step in setting up PostgreSQL is that each role must have its own database of the same name.
 Without it, the role we just created will not be able to log in or interact with PostgreSQL.

 You can try to run psql now, but you will get an error that the database does not exist.
-Not to worry, let’s create one to resolve fix this:
+Not to worry, let’s create one to fix this:

 If your username has any capital letters, you must surround it in quotes when running the below command.